Americans' data to be held longer under counterterrorism rules

 The Washington Post posted a copy of the guidelines here%20GuidelinesonTerror.pdf

-Previously, the National Counterterrorism Center was required to destroy information about U.S. citizens or residents within 180 days unless a connection to terrorism was found.
+Previously, the National Counterterrorism Centre was required to destroy information about U.S. citizens or residents within 180 days unless a connection to terrorism was found.

 The guidelines showed that Matthew Olsen, the head of the NCTC, and James Clapper, director of U.S. National Intelligence, signed off on the new steps on Wednesday and Holder did so on Thursday.